-The Group aims to become a corporate group supporting further improvement in lives and businesses and reflect awareness of social impact throughout Daigas Group's value chain into its business activities.
-The Group has established the CSR Promotion Council, consisting of Officers, which deliberates CSR plans and CSR activity reports under the supervision of the President of Osaka Gas and the CSR Committee, consisting of the heads of business units, coordinates and advances Group-wide CSR activities chaired by the CSR Officer governing Daigas Group's CSR activities to perform appropriate and active activities and also has created an opportunity for dialogue with internal and external stakeholders from time to time depending on the topic to enable flexible and appropriate responses to the demands of society.
+The Group aims to become a corporate group supporting further improvement in lives and businesses and reflect awareness of social impact throughout Group's value chain into its business activities.

+The Group has established the ESG Council (1) and the ESG Committee to govern the Group's CSR activities to perform appropriate and active activities.
+The ESG Council, consisting of Executive Officers, deliberates CSR plans and CSR activity reports under the supervision of the President of the Company, while the ESG Committee chaired by the Head of ESG Promotion (1), consisting of the heads of business units deliberates CSR plans and CSR activity reports under the supervision of the President of the Company, while the ESG Committee chaired by the Head of ESG Promotion (1), consisting of the heads of business units, coordinates and advances Group-wide CSR activities.
+The management bodies also have opportunities for dialogue with internal and external stakeholders from time to time depending on the topic to enable flexible and appropriate responses to the demands of society.